codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/service-containers.md

 This pipeline will run integration tests during the freestyle step called `my_integration_tests` and at that point a Redis instance will be available at hostname `my-redis-db-host` and port 6479.
 Note how in this example, the service container is placed at the root of the pipeline (as opposed to inside a specific step).
 This ensures that the Redis instance is running for [the duration of the pipeline]({{site.baseurl}}/docs/codefresh-yaml/service-containers/#running-services-for-the-duration-of-the-pipeline).

+## Viewing Service containers

+The service containers have their own output tab in Codefresh UI

+{% include image.html
+  lightbox="true"
+  file="/images/codefresh-yaml/services/services-tab.png"
+  url="/images/codefresh-yaml/services/services-tab.png"
+  alt="Output tab from extra services" caption="Output tab from extra services" max-width="100%"
+    %}

+This way it is very easy to differentiate between the output logs of the step itself and its supporting container services.

 ## Launching multiple sidecar containers

 Like Docker compose it is possible to launch multiple services this way.
 For example, let's say that a Java application needs both Redis and MongoDB during integration tests.
 Here is the respective pipeline: